htcondor/htcondor/docs/users-manual/dagman-applications.rst

 the job event log file(s) or observing the e-mail that job submission to HTCondor causes, or by using *condor_q* *-dag*.

-Detailed information about a DAG’s job progress can be obtained using *condor_q* *-l* *<jobID>*.
+Detailed information about a DAG's job progress can be obtained using *condor_q* *-l* *<jobID>*.
 This information is not updated frequently, however, so expect to see stale data.
 You can increase the frequency of updates by setting the ``DAGMAN_QUEUE_UPDATE_INTERVAL`` configuration